-He reveals what he has learned about grant-making over the years and why people should give their money away.
+He reveals what he has learned about grant-making and why people should give their money away.

 He explains the religious concept of 'tsedaqah' and why he feels strongly about it.

 Philip reflects on the individual giving ethic in Charlotte and what non-profits need to do to be successful raising money.

-Philip tells the story of the Blumenthal family business and what Gunk and Liquid Wrench and RSC Biosolutions have to do with it.
+He tells the story of the Blumenthal family business, Gunk and Liquid Wrench and RSC Biosolutions.

 Philip talks about growing up Jewish in Charlotte, the skills he learned as a middle child, and the pressures and expectations of being a Blumenthal.

 He explains how the naming rights for Blumenthal Performing Arts came about and what the family had to consider.